 Megan spent the next three years working on her C3 and B dressage pony club ratings, as well as climbing the levels of dressage.
 In 2009, Rico and Megan earned her Bronze Medal and the first two scores toward her Silver medal.
 Megan also earned her HA pony club rating in 2009, and in 2010 became the first person on the West Coast to earn the United States Pony Club dressage A rating.

-Despite sustaining several soft tissue injuries, Rico was able to successfully compete at Grand Prix in 2014, at the age of 18.
-He and Megan earned the scores for her Gold Medal in 2014 and Rico was semi-retired.
+Megan trained Rico to the Grand Prix in 2014, at the age of 18.
+He and Megan earned the scores for her Gold Medal and Rico was semi-retired.

 With Rico taking a well-earned winter off, Megan began working with the three year old Friesian Sport Horse gelding, The Alchemist (TC).
 TC's great mind and willing attitude earned himself a permanent part of Megan's life and she bought him in 2015.
 Since then, TC has shown an unexpected talent for dressage.
 In 2017 the pair won USDF All Breeds at Training Level for the Friesian Sporthorse Association with a median score of 70%.
 In 2018, they competed at First level with scores through 73% and used 2019 as a development year to get TC ready to show at Third level in 2020.
 2020 was a tough year for everyone, but TC scored to 70% at Third level with clean flying changes in all his tests.
 They took a couple of development years while Megan has been shifting her focus and learning more about taking a sometimes tricky horse beyond where his conformation may suggest his limitations would be.
 They plan to return to the show ring at the end of 2022 or in early 2023 with an improved methodology, stay tuned!